uwuigbekehinde1-byte/SQL_Project_Data_Job_Analysis-main/README_FILE.md

 # Introduction
 📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.(And we'll be focusing just on Canada)

 🔍 SQL queries?
 Check them out here: [project_sql folder](/My_Project_sql/)